stan-dev/httpstan/doc/index.rst

 package is intended for use as a universal backend for frontends which know how to make HTTP requests.
 The primary audience for this package is developers.

-In addition to providing all the functionality of the command-line interface to Stan (CmdStan_) over HTTP, **httpstan** provides the following features:
+In addition to providing the essential functionality of the command-line interface to Stan (CmdStan_) over HTTP, **httpstan** provides the following features:

 * Automatic caching of compiled Stan models